scottrippey/zustand-refined/README.md

 - `IncreaseBears3` is BAD!
 This component will now rerender whenever the state is updated!
 - `IncreaseBears4` is also a code smell.
 The `increaseBears` method should not require a  hook call; putting actions behind a hook makes your components needlessly more complex.
 Grabbing multiple actions is also quite cumbersome.

-Again, here's how `zustand-actions` avoids these problems:
+Again, here's how `zustand-refined` avoids these problems:

 1. The `setState()` method is never exposed; it is only accessible within the `actions` method.
 2. Actions are kept separate from the state.